nishchalnishant/Deep_learning_methods/1. General/1. optimization/Comparision between optimizers/readme.md

 - SGD is used in many papers, without momentum, etc. Although SGD can reach a minimum value, it takes longer than other algorithms and my be trapped in the saddle point.

 - If faster convergence in needed or deeper and more complex neural network are trained, an adaptive algorithm is needed.

+- RMSprop, Adadelta, Adam have similar effects in many cases.

+- If the data is sparse, use methods, like Adagrad, Adadelta, RMSprop, Adam.

+- Adam added momentum and learning rate on the basis of RMSprop.

+- As the gradient becomes sparse, Adam will perform better than RMSprop.

+- If we need faster convergence or for deeper and complex neural networks an adaptive algorithm is needed.